fuu0/howto-dect/index.md

 [example-license-offer]: https://www.telefonanlage-shop.de/Aastra-DECT-Systeme-SIP-DECT-Lizenzen-System-91

+### Installing the OMM

+You can find the offical documentation with the Keyword "SIP-DECT LINUX Server Installation Administration Guide"

+#### via rpm paket

+Depending on how you received the software, you may have a file called "SIP-DECT.bin" or something like "SIP-DECT-OMM-9.0__HF02IK26-0.i686.rpm".
+If you execute the bin file, it will extract itself and install the rpms it contains (OMM, MOM and Handset).
+For a minimal running setup you only need the OMM.
+If you want to set the listening network interface or the failover IPs, have a look at the /etc/sysconfig/SIP-DECT config file.
+Otherwise, you can simply enable / start the sip-dect-omm.service unit.

 ### Accessing the OMM

 You can access the OMM with your browser by going to the IP defined in your DHCP configuration.